20 lbs | Dimensions:

 Washable, waterproof cover

 The Lullaby Earth Breeze 2-Stage mattress ticks all the boxes.
-The mattress core (59% polyester fiber/41% polyethylene foam) is springless yet firm with strong edge support and includes 2-sides with firmer for infancy and softer for toddlers.
+The mattress core (59% polyester fiber / 41% polyethylene foam) is springless yet firm with strong edge support.
+It includes 2-sides with a firmer option for infancy and softer for toddlers.
 There are no flame retardants in Lullaby's products, and the Breeze is Greenguard Gold certified for low VOC emissions.
-There is no offensive scent to the mattress when it arrives and we appreciate that the mattress and cover are both waterproof.
-The mattress cover is food-grade polyethylene with seamless stitching that cleans easily with a wet cloth and protects the core from dust mites, moisture, and microbial growth.
+There is no offensive scent to the mattress when you open it and we appreciate that the mattress and cover are waterproof.
+The cover is a food-grade polyethylene with seamless stitching that cleans easily with a wet cloth and protects the core from dust mites, moisture, and microbial growth.
 The removable, washable, polyester cover has a polyethylene waterproof backing and fits the mattress like a crib sheet for easy changes.
 The cover also has what Lullaby refers to as 3D honeycomb, which supposedly creates a "cushion of air underneath the baby" to help regulate the bedding temperature.
 At under 10 lbs, crib sheet changes are easier than heavier mattresses and might be suitable for petite moms with less power.
-Because the mattress cover is removable and washable, we recommend having an extra Lullaby Earth Breeze Washable Mattress Pad on hand for rotation through the wash.
+Because the mattress cover is removable and washable, we recommend having an extra Lullaby Earth Breeze Washable Mattress Pad available for rotation through the wash.

-Be aware that even though Lullaby Earth markets the Breeze Mattress Cover as "breathable," that this should not be interpreted as an invitation to place your baby on their stomach to sleep.
+Be aware that even though Lullaby Earth markets the Breeze Mattress Cover as "breathable," that this marketing should not be interpreted as a safe invitation to place your baby on their stomach to sleep.
 All babies should sleep on their backs on a firm surface for every sleep.
-We go into further detail on this topic in the Newton Wovenaire review, where, in our opinion, the "breathability" marketing is a bit over the top.
+We go into further detail on this topic in the Newton Wovenaire review, where, in our opinion, the "breathability" marketing is a bit excessive.
 We think the Lullaby Earth Breeze is a quality, lightweight crib mattress.
 With a washable, waterproof cover and a design that makes changes "a breeze," it is a good choice for most families.

 11 lbs | Dimensions: